kalistalks/chromodoro.crx/README.md

     - Take short breaks as prompted by the timer.

 4. Customize settings:
     - Adjust the timer settings in the options page according to your preferences.

+### Possible future developments
+- Notification reminders for upcoming tasks and breaks.
+- Website white or blacklists
+- Dark mode theme option.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.